-CORPORATE DEPARTMENTAL OTHER SERVICE/TEAM RISKS Standing Risk agenda item for weekly Chief Executive's Board Tracker' spreadsheet of Corporate Plan projects Constitution/legal management controls e.g. capital works over £250,000 reported to Audit Committee Horizon scanning and scenario planning e.g. for elections Monitoring ALARM bulletins and alerts Other councils' top risks from ALARM Benchmarking results Chief Executive/Leader one to one meetings Risk is a standing agenda item for team meetings One to one meetings with line manager Performance Conversations process Responsible Reporting (Whistle blowing) Policy Complaints discussed quarterly at Chief Executive's Board Consultation and engagement Feedback from Equalities and Sustainability Impact Project scoping and other project meetings, and project risk registers Event meetings Consultation and engagement exercises Feedback from Equalities and Sustainability Impact Assessments
+CORPORATE DIRECETORATE /L OTHER SERVICE/TEAM RISKS Standing Risk agenda item for weekly Senior Leadership Team Risk is a standing agenda item for team meetings Project scoping and other Tracker' spreadsheet of Corporate Plan projects One to one meetings with line manager project meetings, and project Constitution/legal management controls e.g. capital works over Performance Conversations process risk registers £250,000 reported to Audit Committee Responsible Reporting (Whistle blowing) Policy Event meetings Horizon scanning and scenario planning e.g. for elections Complaints discussed quarterly at Senior Leadership Consultation and Monitoring ALARM bulletins and alerts Team engagement exercises Other councils' top risks from ALARM Benchmarking results Consultation and engagement Feedback from Equalities and Chief Executive/Leader one to one meetings Feedback from Equalities and Sustainability Impact Sustainability Impact Lead Councillor meetings Assessments Assessments Emergency and Business Continuity Planning Lead Councillor meetings Project board meetings Corporate Health and Safety Officer, Insurance Officer and Legal Councillor contact with constituents (Change Management Board, team monitor emerging issues Business Continuity Planning Commercial Board etc.)

-- Portfolio Holder meetings

-- Emergency and Business Continuity Planning

-- Corporate Health and Safety Officer, Insurance Officer and Legal team monitor emerging issues

-Assessments

-- Portfolio Holder meetings

-- Councillor contact with constituents

-- Business Continuity Planning

-Project board meetings (Change Management Board, Commercial Board etc.)

-Promotes a 'risk aware' not a 'risk averse' culture - This is a behaviour identified through the Shaping our Future programme as defining the Council's agile approach and will be supported through the workforce development projects.
+Promotes a 'risk aware' not a 'risk averse' culture- This is a behaviour that continues to be a key element of the current 'Building our Future' transformation programme to develop an 'Adaptive' Council supported by new ways of working.